Tutka Bay Lodge

 Tutka Bay Lodge is open from May 1st to September 30th annually.
 May to September is peak season in Alaska and is when the days are longest and the temperatures are warmest.
 Peak season is an ideal time to enjoy outdoor activities like hiking, rafting, fishing and bear-viewing.

-Call us on to start planning your vacation to Tutka Bay Lodge or take a look at our itineraries to Alaska
+Call us on to start planning your holiday to Tutka Bay Lodge or take a look at our itineraries to Alaska

 Situated in a quiet cove at the entrance to an impressive fjord on the southwestern edge of Alaska's Kenai Peninsula, Tutka Bay Lodge is perfectly placed for exploring this rugged section of coast and offers a slice of isolated paradise to all who visit.